jwenz723/pdh_exporter/README.md

 ## Installation
 1. Build the executable for your system: `Go build`
-2. Place the executable where you want it to run from
+2. Move the executable to your desired install location
-3. Create a configuration file named config.yml within the same directory as the executable (use config_example.yml as an example configuration file)
+3. Create a configuration file named **config.yml** within the same directory as the executable (use **config_example.yml** as an example configuration file)
 4. As an administrator, install the application as a Windows Service: `pdhexport.exe -service install`
-5. Start the Windows Service: `pdhexport.exe -service start` (you can also control the service using the Windows Services application)
+5. Start the Windows Service: `pdhexport.exe -service start` (you can also control the service using the [Windows Service Control Manager](https://en.wikipedia.org/wiki/Service_Control_Manager)) built into Windows
 6. Stop the Windows Service: `pdhexport.exe -service stop`

 For help run: `pdhexport.exe -h`